corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 3. Plan for downtime and prepare a rollback plan.
 The affected node must be stopped throughout the rotation, and a notary rotation also requires stopping every other node on the network.
 4. Confirm that every node on the network runs a Corda version that supports certificate rotation, and that the network minimum platform version is high enough.
 Certificate rotation was introduced in Corda 4.7, which requires a network minimum platform version of `9`.
 To raise the minimum platform version, see [Updating the network parameters]({{< relref "../../operations/deployment/updating-network-parameters.md" >}}).
 5. Assign new keystore aliases for the new keys in `node.conf`, and keep the old identity key available for signing.
 See [Rotating a node key](#rotating-a-node-key).
 6. Confirm that all deployed CorDapps are compatible with key rotation.
-See [Adapting your CorDapps](#adapting-your-cordapps).
 7. Make `corda-tools-ha-utilities.jar` available in the node or notary directory.
 For the tool's full command syntax and options, see the [Node certificate rotation tool]({{< relref "../../ha-utilities.md#node-certificate-rotation-tool" >}}) reference.
 8. When the node uses an HSM, place the vendor-supplied client-side JAR files in the `drivers` subdirectory of the configured base directory.
 The HA Utilities JAR does not include them.
 See [HSM integration]({{< relref "../../operations/deployment/hsm-integration.md" >}}).
 9. Enable key rotation in the Identity Manager service.
 See [Enabling key rotation in the Identity Manager service](#enabling-key-rotation-in-the-identity-manager-service).